-The entire contract between you and us consists of this policy, which includes the Plan Overview Page, this benefit booklet, any and all endorsements or riders, and the application.
-This policy may only be changed by Delta Dental of Washington for changes in state or federal law and may not be amended by the policyholder.
+The entire Contract between you and us consists of this Policy, which includes the Plan Overview, this benefit booklet, any and all endorsements or riders, and the application.
+This Policy may only be changed by DDWA for changes in state or federal law and may not be amended by the policyholder.

-Nothing said by anyone can change or affect any part of this policy.
+Nothing said by anyone can change or affect any part of this Policy.